dti-tt/DTI_TT/README.md

 ### Prerequisites

-Ensure you have Python 3.10 or higher installed. 📢 3.10 이상이어도 되는지 확인!!
+Ensure you have Python 3.10.

 ### Setup